talhasaruhan/cpp-matmul/README.md

 * Eigen library (with all the compiler optimizations turned on)

 All benchmarks are for multiplying two 10,000 X 10,000 matrices.
-Here are the benchmarks in a couple of lines, the full source code for each test can be found under Benchmark folder
+Here are the benchmarks in a couple of lines, the full source code for tests can be found under Benchmark folder

 ### Numpy with C++/MKL backend
 ```